MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 ### Using livestream.txt playlist in Phoniebox

 1. [Follow the steps above](#using-m3u-playlist-in-phoniebox) to add a playlist to your Phoniebox (make sure you have created individual folders).
-2. When creating the playlist file, make sure it ends with `livestream.txt` instead of `*.m3u`.
+2. When creating the playlist file, make sure it call or at least ends with `livestream.txt` instead of `*.m3u` (Examples: `awesome-livestream.txt`, `livestream.txt`).
 3. Add links to your livestreams just like you would with songs in .m3u playlists

 You can now assign livestreams to cards [following the example](#assiging-a-m3u-playlist-to-a-card) of playlists.

-#### Example folder structure
+#### Example folder structure and playlist names

 ```
 * audiofolders
   * wdr-kids
-    livestream.txt
+    wdr-kids-livestream.txt
   * energy
-    livestream.txt
+    cool-livestream.txt
   * classic
     livestream.txt
 ```